It’s becoming more and more common that people need to figure out how they can do podcasting on the go. I can hear Willie singing it now…

 When it comes to removing the possibility for unwanted noise most people think in terms of making the room acoustics better.
 That’s great.
 I’ve got no problem with doing that.
 Except in a hotel room you may have a difficult time figuring out how to hang sheets of acoustic foam. 😉

 So on this episode I’m going to get you thinking in reverse.
 Instead of soundproofing the room, how about soundproofing your microphone?
 I’ve got a handful of ways you can do it easily when you’re on the go, so make sure you listen and check out the resources to get inspired.

 - Audacity Free Recording Software

 - Heil PR40 microphone

-- Kaotica Eyeball (and here’s the DIY video I mentioned)
+- Kaotica Eyeball (The DIY video I mentioned is no longer available)

 - Portable sound booth DIY video (the good stuff begins around 1:49)

 - Microphone shootout video between the AT2100 and Heil PR40